SteliosPhanartzis/Search-Engine/README.md

-# AskLawrence Search Screen and Engine
+# AskLawrence Search Screen & Engine

 We are live at [Ask Lawrence](https://ask-lawrence.herokuapp.com)!